Bandit Social Learning: Exploration under Myopic Behavior: Upper bounds for optimistic agents

 \begin{theorem}[recurring optimism] Fix $\etamax\geq \eta>0$.
 Suppose all agents are $\etamax$-confident.
 Further, suppose each agent's behavioral type is chosen independently at random so that the agent is $\sbr{\eta,\etamax}$-optimistic with probability at least $q>0$.
 Then regret bound \eqref{eq:thm:upper} holds with $\Phi = \etamax/q$. \end{theorem}

-\begin{discussion} The take-away is that once there is even a small fraction of optimists, $q>\tfrac{1}{\Delta\cdot o(T)}$, changing the behavioral type of less optimistic agents does not have a substantial impact on regret (as long as they stay less optimistic).
-In particular, it does not hurt much if all these agents become very pessimistic.
+\begin{discussion} The take-away is that once there is even a small fraction of optimists, $q>\tfrac{1}{\Delta\cdot o(T)}$, the behavioral type of less optimistic agents does not have much impact on regret.
+In particular, it does not hurt much if they become very pessimistic.
 A small fraction of optimists goes a long way!

 Note that a small-but-constant fraction of \emph{extreme} optimists, \ie $\eta,\etamax\sim \log(T)$ in Theorem~\ref{thm:upper-distr}, yields optimal regret rate, $\log(T)/\Delta$. \end{discussion}